makersacademy/taster2.0/readme.md

 To do so you will need to:

-1. Create a folder
-2. Create a index.html file
-3. Write some code :)

-Let's stop talking and build something real !

-Open your text editor ([Atom](https://atom.io/ "Atom.io") or [Sublime Text  3](https://www.sublimetext.com/3 "Sublime text 3"))
+1. Open your text editor ([Atom](https://atom.io/ "Atom.io") or [Sublime Text  3](https://www.sublimetext.com/3 "Sublime text 3"))

-Create an index.html file
+2. Create an index.html file

-Create a title
+3. Create a title

-Make your title becoming a link that goes anywhere you want
+4. Make your title becoming a link that goes anywhere you want

-Right click on your index.html file and open it with your web browser
+5. Right click on your index.html file and open it with your web browser

 > **Good practices:**
 Indent your code